Hybrid Theory: Composition

 The music of Hybrid Theory draws from diverse inspirations.
 Bennington's singing style is influenced by acts such as Depeche Mode and Stone Temple Pilots, while the riffs and playing techniques of guitarist Brad Delson are modeled after Deftones, Guns N' Roses, U2, and The Smiths.
 The lyrical content of the songs primarily touches upon the problems that Bennington encountered during his childhood, including constant and excessive drug and alcohol abuse, the divorce of his parents, isolation, disappointments, and the aftermath feelings of failed relationships.
-Stylistically, the album has been described as nu metal, rap metal, rap rock, alternative metal, alternative rock, and hard rock.
+Stylistically, the album has mostly been described as nu metal, rap metal, or rap rock, but sometimes also as alternative metal, alternative rock, or hard rock.

 The album eventually produced four singles.
 "One Step Closer", the album's second track and first single, was gradually recorded in increments after Linkin Park struggled with "Runaway", and features a guitar riff and electronic percussion in the introduction transitioning into a bridge with distortion-heavy guitars and aggressive drums.
 It is also famous for the "Shut up when I'm talkin' to you!" refrain screamed by Bennington one minute and 48 seconds into the song.
 The music video for "One Step Closer" was shot in a Los Angeles subway and became an instant hit, eventually receiving heavy rotation on MTV and other music television networks.
 Stand-in bassist Scott Koziol is shown performing with the band in the video.

 The second single was "Crawling", which Bennington described as "about feeling like I had no control over myself in terms of drugs and alcohol."

 "Papercut" was the album's third single, and its lyrics describe paranoia.
 The music video for "Papercut" features the band performing in a hallway opposite a completely dark room on the walls of which are scribbled the song's lyrics.
 Various supernatural themes are present in the video, and special effects are used to create eerie renditions, such as the "stretching" of Shinoda's fingers and the "melting" of Bourdon's face.

 The fourth and final single to come from Hybrid Theory was "In the End", released on October 9, 2001.
 The song prominently features a signature piano riff performed by Shinoda.
 His rapping also dominates the verses of the song and is later joined by Bennington's vocals in the chorus.
 The music video for "In the End" was shot at various stops along the 2001 Ozzfest tour and was directed by Nathan "Karma" Cox and the band's DJ Joe Hahn, who would go on to direct many of Linkin Park's future videos (the two also directed the music video for "Papercut").
 Although the background for the "In the End" video was filmed in a California desert, the band itself performed on a studio stage in Los Angeles, with prominent CGI effects and compositing being used to create the finished version.
 Performing on a studio stage allowed Hahn and Cox to set off water pipes above the stage near the end and drench the band.